SamuelSchlesinger/user-system/README.md

 then I go to `localhost:8080/signup.html`, `localhost:8080/signin.html`, and then test whatever endpoints I want in whatever sequence is required to test the behavior I want.
-It would be nice to design these pages in a way that doesn't require this, but at the moment, you will be directed to the JSON response instead of to another useful page, and you will have to input the next URL to take your next action.
+It would be nice to design these pages in a way that doesn't require this but, at the moment, you will be directed to the JSON response instead of to another useful page and you will have to input the next URL to take your next action.
 I could make this easier by implementing an html interface as a part of the response of the various endpoints, but this would clutter the code, the purpose of which isn't to be used but to help me learn.